Kyoto Station 京都駅

 Kyoto Station building includes the Isetan Department store and the Porta Underground Shopping Center.
 There are also a number of restaurants, cafes, a juice bar and an Irish-style pub, Man in the Moon (at the Hachijoguchi Exit).
 Specialist shops and restaurants in the station building include the Fukujuen Japanese tea shop, the Cento Cento Italian restaurant, Kyoto Ramen Koji and the Cube restaurant.
 There are branches of both BIC Camera and Yodobashi Camera near Kyoto Station for cameras, computers, electronics and cellphones.

-Book Hotel Accommodation in Japan Near Kyoto Station
+Hotels Near Kyoto Station

 The area around Kyoto Station both around the north Central and south Hachijoguchi exits has a number of hotels.
 Our recommended hotels near Kyoto Station include the following budget, mid-range, and luxury options: